chandrakantsharma007/Anime-GAN/README.md

 # Anime-GAN
-So, in this repository we are going to generate anime characters using GAN in Tensorflow 2.0.
+So, in this repository we are going to generate anime characters using GAN in Tensorflow 2.0 Kindly run the model for at least 1000 epochs to get better results.

 # What is GAN?